Lordosis Symptoms, Diagnosis and Treatment

-Lordosis is the abnormal inward curving of the spine that leads to a shape called "swayback."
-In children, the condition is sometimes called Benign Juvenile Lordosis, which means it's a temporary condition that fixes itself as the child grows.
+Lordosis is the abnormal inward curving of the spine that leads to a shape called “swayback.”
+In children, the condition is sometimes called benign juvenile lordosis, which means the lordosis symptoms are temporary and will fix themselves as the child grows.

-Lordosis can be caused by achondroplasia, which is a disorder where bones do not grow properly; spondylolisthesis, which is a slippage of the vertebrae; or discitis, which is an inflammation of the disc space between bones of the spine that may be the result of an infection.
-Lordosis can also be the result of osteoporosis or obesity.
+Lordosis symptoms can be caused by a variety of different issues.
+These include achondroplasia, a disorder where bones do not grow properly; spondylolisthesis, a slippage of the vertebrae; or discitis, inflammation of the disc space between bones of the spine that may be the result of an infection.

 - Inward curve of the spine, which is most easily observed by lying down on a hard surface to see the gap between the low back and the surface

 - Tenderness in the spine